drycc/website/content/en/docs/quickstart/install-workflow.md

-BUILDER_REPLICAS                                          | Number of builder replicas to deploy CONTROLLER_API_REPLICAS                                   | Number of controller api replicas to deploy CONTROLLER_CELERY_REPLICAS                                | Number of controller celery replicas to deploy CONTROLLER_WEBHOOK_REPLICAS                               | Number of controller webhook replicas to deploy CONTROLLER_APP_RUNTIME_CLASS                              | RuntimeClass is a feature for selecting the container runtime configuration.
+BUILDER_REPLICAS                                          | Number of builder replicas to deploy CONTROLLER_API_REPLICAS                                   | Number of controller api replicas to deploy CONTROLLER_CELERY_REPLICAS                                | Number of controller celery replicas to deploy CONTROLLER_METRIC_REPLICAS                                | Number of controller metric replicas to deploy CONTROLLER_MUTATE_REPLICAS                                | Number of controller mutate replicas to deploy CONTROLLER_WEBHOOK_REPLICAS                               | Number of controller webhook replicas to deploy CONTROLLER_APP_RUNTIME_CLASS                              | RuntimeClass is a feature for selecting the container runtime configuration.
 CONTROLLER_APP_GATEWAY_CLASS                              | GatewayClass allocated by `drycc gateways`; default GatewayClass is used by default